The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

 \section{Introduction}

-The goal of this paper is to study the \textit{coarse quotient} $\LTd\sslash\Waff$ for use in future work, see \cite{GannonCategoricalRepresentationTheoryandTheCoarseQuotient}.
+The goal of this paper is to study the \textit{coarse quotient} $\LTd\sslash\Waff$ for use in \cite{GannonCategoricalRepresentationTheoryandTheCoarseQuotient}.
 While this quotient appears naturally in many representation theoretic contexts (see \cref{Motivation Subsection}), its global geometry makes direct analysis of this space difficult--for example, it is not a scheme or algebraic space, and its diagonal map is not quasicompact.
 However, in this paper we argue that many questions about $\LTd\sslash\Waff$ and its category of sheaves can be understood through the use of \textit{field-valued points}.
-This technique can also be used to better understand the coarse quotient $\vectorspaceHactson\sslash H := \Spec(\text{Sym}(\Vdual)^H)$ in the classical setting of a finite group $H$ acting on a finite dimensional $k$-vector space $V$.
-For example, using field-valued points, we generalize a result of Lonergan \cite{LoRemark} on descent to the coarse quotient for finite Coxeter groups to the setting of \textit{pseudo-reflection groups}, see \cref{Equivariant Sheaf for Pseudo-Reflection Group Descends iff It Descends for Each Reflection}.
+Specifically, we show the following, which we also use to re-derive the main results of \cite{LoRemark}: